Scottish history in South Africa

 Scottish people in South Africa have been an integral part of the national DNA for centuries.
 They came with their road-building expertise, their evangelism, their disciplines, their farming experience, their incredible architectural skills and all the craft and inventiveness that infuse the Scottish identity.

-Caledonian societies, Highland dancing, Freemason groups, pipe bands, military tattoos, Burns Nichts, chasing the haggis around the room and eating it and glorious whisky-tasting evenings are all part of the Scottish experience in South Africa.
+Caledonian societies, Highland dancing, Freemason groups, pipe bands, military tattoos, Burns Night, chasing the haggis around the room and eating it and glorious whisky-tasting evenings are all part of the Scottish experience in South Africa.
 The Scots culture is so colourful and interesting that many non-Scots often join them in celebrations.

-Many Scottish visitors to South Africa pay a short but emotional visit to the Magersfontein battle site near Kimberley, where more than 300 soldiers of the 2nd Battalion of the Black Watch were killed, wounded or listed as missing during the South Africa War (also known as the Anglo-Boer War).
+Many Scottish visitors to South Africa pay a short but emotional visit to the Magersfontein battle site near Kimberley, where more than 300 soldiers of the 2nd Battalion of the Black Watch were killed, wounded or listed as missing during the South African War (also known as the Anglo-Boer War).
 The site is said to be haunted to this day by a young Scottish piper, playing his lonely, soul-tugging pipes atop a koppie (small South African hill).

 Travel tips & Planning info